 Ahhh, bubbles!
 Isn’t it amazing how toddlers and young children can be entertained by bubbles for so long?
-My favorite summertime activity with my kids (and surprisingly, it’s my kids’ favorite too) is going to the playground, parking my tired behind in a chair, and blowing lots of bubbles for my kids to chase, try to grab, and pop.
+My favorite summertime activity with my kids is going to the playground, parking my tired behind in a chair, and blowing lots of bubbles for my kids to chase, try to grab, and pop.
 Hours of endless, inexpensive, outdoor fun — that’s a winner in my book.

 But are bubbles toxic?
 That’s a great question, and one I thought of myself as I found my 2-year-old at the other end of the playground the other day, sucking the bubble wand like a lollipop.
 Bubbles conform to the safety requirements of ASTM F963, the general toy safety standard of the American Society for Testing and Materials.
 It's basically just dish soap and won't kill a kid, but it's not the best thing for kids to ingest, either.